Somatic Therapy Frequently Asked Questions

 What ways might my body respond during and after a session?

 Throughout our session, all your honest emotions and reflections are welcome - there is no need to hold back.
 During the session, especially if we were to explore supported touch on the table, a whole variety of responses can show up, depending on how you are feeling that day, your relationship with receiving touch and how tired your body is.
+What many people experience is a sense of relief and a big inner exhale - firsthand experiences of sessions can be found at the bottom of this page.
 Some common responses are:

 • Spontaneous tremoring and jerking of the body